Martingales for physicists: A treatise on stochastic thermodynamics and beyond

 \section{"Warm-up" on Martingales}

 As a first encounter with martingales we discuss simple random walks, which are possibly the simplest example of martingale processes.

-We call $X_t$ the value of a one-dimensional, discrete-time, biased, random walk at times $t= 0,1,2,\dots,$ with initial condition $X_0=0$ (see Fig.~\ref{fig:BRW} for an illustration).
+We denote by $X_t$ the position of a one-dimensional, discrete-time, biased, random walk at times $t= 0,1,2,\dots,$ with initial condition $X_0=0$ (see Fig.~\ref{fig:BRW} for an illustration).
 For $t\geq 1$, the position of the walker is given by

 where $\xi_s$ are independent increments which take the value $+1$ with probability $q<1$ and $-1$ with probability $1-q$.
 The average (expectation) value of $X$ at time $t$ reads $\langle X_t \rangle = \sum_{s=1}^t \langle\xi_s \rangle = (2q-1)t$.